Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 It is often challenging to find publicly available e-commerce datasets as they tend to be proprietary.
 However, the <a href="https://archive.ics.uci.edu/ml/datasets/online+retail "> UCI Machine Learning Repository</a> offers this dataset, which includes actual transactions spanning 1 year.
 The dataset is maintained on their website under the title 'Online Retail.'
 This multinational dataset contains all the transactions that took place between 2010 and 2011 for non-store online retail businesses registered in the UK.
 The company primarily deals in unique all-occasion gifts, and many of its clients are wholesalers

-It is usually to find e-commerce data sets in public data as they are usually proprietary.
-However, the <a href="https://archive.ics.uci.edu/ml/datasets/online+retail "> UCI Machine Learning Repository</a> produced this data set containing actual transactions in 2010 and 2011.
-The data set is maintained on their website and can be found under the title "Online Retail".
-This is a multinational data set that contains all the transactions that occurred between 01/12/2010 and 09/12/2011 for non-store online retail registered in the UK.
-The company mainly sells unique all-occasion gifts.
-Many client companies are wholesalers.

 **Reference:**

 - Blattberg, R. C., Kim, B.-D., &amp; Neslin, S. A. (2008).
 Database Marketing Analyzing and Managing Customers.
 Springer New York.